 In 1976, the bridge was lifted from its foundation and relocated just downstream of its original site and replaced by a concrete bridge.
 The original portal design was rounded at the edges but was changed to a square design in the early 1960s to accommodate larger loads to pass.
 (Submitted on January 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 2, 2018.
-This page originally submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 43 times since then.
+It was originally submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 86 times since then and 19 times this year.
 Photos: 1. submitted on January 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5, 6. submitted on January 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.